eulergammaelliott/euler-gamma-aimo/README.md

 (Audience: website admins who need to edit the site)

-The site can be edited from the Github itself.
+The site can be edited from the Github website itself.
 - The page contents are all under the 'content' folder.
 - Assets (like PDFs) are under the assets folder - anything in that folder is available directly from the root of the website
   - This means if you upload a file so it exists at `/assets/file.pdf` it can be loaded directly from `https://aimoprize.com/file.pdf` - without the prefix 'assets'.